pakeke-constructor/umg-mod-monorepo/items/_PLANNING.md

 inventory:get(x, y)

+inventory:canAdd(item) -- true/false, whether can add to inventory or not.

-inventory:add(item, amount) -- adds to any slot
+inventory:add(item, amount) -- adds to any slot.
+Returns false on failure.

 inventory:has(item, amount)